 The following factors play a role in determining the number of solar panels you need to power your property.

-- How much of your total power consumption do you plan to cover with solar energy.
+• How much of your total power consumption will you cover with solar energy?Solar Panel Installation

 Solar Panel Installation